-New and modern buildings prominently cover today's campus, which spreads in both directions from the picturesque Red Cedar River.
-A post-war building program of more than \$44,000,000, over \$24,300,000 of which is self-liquidating, has added tremendously to the University's physical plant.
-The construction program included seven classroom and laboratory buildings, the Kellogg Center for Continuing Education, a library, married student apartments, a steam generating plant, dormitories, a dormitory food storage building, 11 apartment buildings and additions to the Student Union and Macklin Field stadium.
+Modern buildings prominently cover today's campus which spreads north and south from the picturesque Red Cedar river.
+A post-World War II building program added tremendously to the University's physical plant.
+Construction included classroom and laboratory buildings, the Kellogg Center for Continuing Education, the library, married student apartments, the steam generating plant, residence halls, the food storage building, and additions to the Student Union and Spartan Stadium.
+More recent additions include the College of Education building, the Kresge Art Center, the Student Services building, the Women's Intramural building, and the Men's Intramural building.
 All these stand in a campus setting as beautiful and spacious as any in the country.

-Students at Michigan State come from every section of Michigan, every state in the nation, and more than 54 foreign countries.
-Among the faculty are distinguished scholars and educators whose names are internationally famous.
+Students at Michigan State come from every section of Michigan, every state in the nation, and 67 foreign countries.
+Among the faculty are distinguished scholars and educators whose names are known throughout the world.